kavindu26589/kavindu26589/README.md

 ---

 ### 🎵 **Fun Fact** 🌟
-When I'm not coding, you can find me playing badminton, chess, or swimming, and exploring the latest trends in technology and AI.
+When I'm not coding, you can find me playing badminton, chess, or swimming — and diving deep into the latest trends in tech and AI.

 ![Wave](https://github.com/username/username/raw/main/assets/wave.gif)